xHaruke/Discord-Stalker/README.md

 # Discord Stalker

 Do you think your e-girlfriend is cheating on you while you sleep?
-Well worry no more use this selfbot to log when she was online/dnd/idle/offline using this selfbot 😂
+Well worry no more use this selfbot to log when she was online/dnd/idle/offline 😂

 # Table of contents